ServBay PostgreSQL Troubleshooting Guide

 your_username

-require that the destination database exists prior to restore.
-If not, create it first:bashcreatedb -U your_username -h localhost -p 5432 your_database
+, create your target DB first:bashcreatedb -U your_username -h localhost -p 5432 your_database

 Frequently Asked Questions (FAQ)